rxue/daybook/books/programming/practical-coding/the-pragmatic-programmer/20th-anniversary/README.md

 # Chapter 4.
 Pragmatic Paranoia
 ## Topic 24.
 Dead Programs Tell No Lies
 > It's easy to fall into the "it can't happen" mentality.

+> Pragmatic Programmers tell themselves that if there is an error, something very, very bad has happened.

 ### Catch and Release is for Fish

 # Chapter 5.
 Bend, or Break